SARS tortured me for 47 days, victim tells Lagos panel

 He added: “No compensation has been made till date.
 That’s why I came forward to the panel.
 My properties were not given back to me.
 The only one I have got back is the landed property document in 2017.
 Justice (Mobolanle) Okikiolu-Ighile ordered the release of my documents.”

 When asked what he wanted of the panel, Obunike said: “”I want the panel to compel the police to do what the court has said.
-I am tired of suffering…feeding,school fees is a problem.”
+I am tired of suffering…feeding.
+Paying school fees of my children is a problem.”

 Justice Okuwobi promised that the panel would make its findings on Obunike’s allegations public within seven working days.

-Afterwards, Lagos State Attorney-General and Commissioner for Justice Moyosore Onigbanjo SAN, pledged that the government would not interfere in the panel’s work, adding that the state is “determined to get to the bottom of this matter and will leave no stone unturned to ensure justice is done on both sides.”
+Afterwards, the state State Attorney-General and Commissioner for Justice Moyosore Onigbanjo (SAN), pledged that the government would not interfere in the panel’s work, adding that the state is “determined to get to the bottom of this matter and will leave no stone unturned to ensure justice is done on both sides.”

 Nigerian Bar Association (NBA) President Olumide Akpata also pledged the association’s cooperation with the panel.
 Akpata pledged to send in an observer for every day of the sitting.

-Apart from Justice Okuwobi (Rtd), Oduala and Temitope other members of the panel are Senior Advocate of Nigeria (SAN) Ebun-Olu Adegboruwa, Director, Lagos State Directorate of Citizen’s Rights, Mrs Oluwatoyin Odusanya; a representative of the civil society groups Ms Patience Udoh, and a human rights activist, Mr Segun Awosanya (Segalink).
+Apart from Justice Okuwobi (Rtd), Oduala and Temitope other members of the panel are Ebun-Olu Adegboruwa (SAN), Director, Lagos State Directorate of Citizen’s Rights, Mrs Oluwatoyin Odusanya; a representative of the civil society groups, Ms Patience Udoh, and a human rights activist, Mr Segun Awosanya.

-The panellists are tasked with listening to the submissions of survivors, interrogating the accused persons, determining the veracity of all claims, recommending punishments for the guilty and appropriate compensation for the victims.
+The panelists are tasked with listening to the submissions of survivors, interrogating the accused persons, determining the veracity of all claims, recommending punishments for the guilty and appropriate compensation for the victims.

 Comments